6.1 Terms of Service

 Authorisation with the Central Bank of Ireland

-GFA are dedicated to providing unbiased financial advice, financial coaching and financial planning to our clients based on transparency and integrity.
+GFA are dedicated to providing quality, pragmatic financial advice, financial coaching and financial planning to our clients based on transparency and integrity.
 Our aim is to provide smart, value for money financial solutions tailored individually for the circumstances and needs of each of our clients.

 GFA is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
 These Codes can be found on the Central Bank’s website www.centralbank.ie